dennisvennink/SequenceExtensions/README.md

 ##### Description

-Returns a `Dictionary` containing the occurrencing elements in `self` as keys and the offsets of each occurrencing element starting from zero as values.
+Returns a `Dictionary` containing the occurring elements in `self` as keys and the offsets of each occurring element starting from zero as values.

 ```swift
 print([0, 1, 1, 2, 2, 2, 3, 3, 3, 3].occurrences)